fakerieh/Control-Center-With-Animation-For-emerald-HyperOS2/README.md

-# Gray Control Center With Animation for HyperOS2
+# Gray Control Center With Animation for HyperOS2 emerald

 A custom Control Center mod with a clean gray theme and smooth swipe-down animation.
-Made for performance and visual clarity on **HyperOS 2**. ported from 2.0.2.0.VNFMIXM
+Made for performance and visual clarity on **HyperOS 2**.
 > ⚠️ Root access is required.

 ---